uaauaguga/uaauaguga.github.io/_posts/2021-03-28-all-about-alinger-and-bam-file.markdown

 - This post tries to **record** what I've **heard of** about the following questions.
   - Use which aligner, which parameter, to what reference sequence, to map what data
   - How to manipulate output of different aligners, or equivalently, how to manipulate bam files
-- 学会调包
-- Note this field is developing rapidly, thing wrote here may quickly out of date

 ## Famous tools for pairwise sequence comparison